 Our business involves highly complex manufacturing processes that are subject to periodic failure.
 Process failures have occurred in the past and have resulted in delays in product shipments, and process failures may occur in the future.
 Further, our expenses are, in significant part, relatively fixed in the short-term.
 If revenue levels fall below expectations, our net income is likely to be disproportionately adversely affected because a proportionately smaller amount of the expenses varies with our revenues.
 We may not be able to be profitable on a quarterly or annual basis in the future.
 An ongoing pattern of cancellations, reductions in orders and delays could have a material adverse effect on our results of operations.
-Due to all of the foregoing, we cannot predict revenues for any future quarter with any significant degree of accuracy.
+Due to all of the foregoing, it is very difficult to predict revenues for any future quarter with any significant degree of accuracy.
 Accordingly, we believe that period-to-period comparisons of our operating results are not necessarily meaningful and should not be relied upon as indications of future performance.

 We are subject to environmental laws and regulations.
-Compliance with those laws and regulations requires us to incur costs and we are subject to fines or other sanctions for non-compliance
+Compliance with those laws and regulations requires us to incur costs and we are subject to fines or other sanctions for noncompliance.

 Our operations are regulated under various environmental laws and regulations that govern, among other things, the discharge of hazardous materials into the air and water, as well as the handling, storage and disposal of such materials.
 Compliance with these laws and regulations is a major consideration for PCB manufacturers because metals and chemicals classified as hazardous substances are used in the manufacturing process.
 Since May 2003, our environmental management system has been ISO 14001 certified.
 This certification was based on successful implementation of environmental management requirements and includes ongoing monitoring of our processes, raw materials and products.
 The certification is subject to periodic compliance audits conducted by the Israeli Institute of Standards.
 If, in the future, we are found to be in violation of environmental laws or regulations, we could be liable for damages, costs of remedial actions, may be subject to criminal prosecution including a range of potential penalties, and could also be subject to revocation of permits necessary to conduct our business or any part thereof.
 Any such liability or revocation could have a material adverse effect on our business, financial condition and results of operations.
 Environmental laws could become more stringent over time, imposing greater compliance costs and increasing risks and penalties associated with a violation.
-A shortage of water in Israel may reduce the allocation of water available to manufacturing plants, including ours, which could affect the concentrations of pollutants in our wastewater, making it harder to comply with the foregoing regulations, in which event we would be required to invest additional funds to improve our wastewater treatment systems.
+A shortage of water in Israel may reduce the allocation of water available to manufacturing plants, including ours, which event we would be required to invest additional funds to improve our wastewater treatment systems.